microsoft/fast/packages/fast-element/docs/building-components.md

        @input="${(x, c) => x.onDescriptionChange(c.event)}">
 ```

-In the examples above, after your event handler is executed, `preventDefault()` will be called on the event object automatically.
+In both examples above, after your event handler is executed, `preventDefault()` will be called on the event object automatically.
 You can return `true` from your handler to opt out of this behavior.

 > **IMPORTANT:** The templating engine only supports *unidirectional data flow* (model => view).
 It does not support *two-way data binding* (model <=> view).
 As shown above, pushing data from the view back to the model should be handled with explicit events that call into your model's API.